-- Under New, click Start without a template.
+- Under New Project, click Start without a template.

 ArcGIS Pro opens to a blank view.
 A ribbon at the top contains tabs that sort commands and settings into related groups.
 For example, the common tools related to editing can be found on the Edit tab.

-The Contents pane is similar to the table of contents in ArcMap, and the Catalog pane is similar to the Catalog window.
+The Contents pane is similar to the table of contents in ArcMap, and the Catalog pane is similar to the Catalog window in ArcMap.
 There are other panes in ArcGIS Pro that can be opened and repositioned as needed.
 The middle area is currently blank; this is where maps, tables, layouts, models, and other views will appear.

-- On the ribbon, click the Insert tab.
-In the Project group, click Import Map.
+- On the ribbon, under the Insert tab and in the Project group, click Import Map.

-- In the Import window, browse to and select MaliLanguageGroups.mxd from the downloaded folder.
+- In the Import window, browse to and select MaliLanguageGroups.mxd from the extracted folder you downloaded.

 You can use the Import Map command to bring different kinds of documents into ArcGIS Pro.
 Expand the Default drop-down menu to view the file types that can be imported.